garazdawi/erlang.github.io/_posts/2020-8-17-the-new-scalable-ets-ordered_set.md

 `write_concurrency` might be better if you mainly access the table sequentially.

-## A Note on Erlang/OTP 23 and Decentralized Counters
+## A Note on Decentralized Counters

-A new ETS scalability optimization that optionally decentralizes the counters used by ETS tables was introduced in the Erlang/OTP 23 release.
-You can read more about the decentralized counters optimization [here][decent_ctrs_pull1] and [here][decent_ctrs_pull2].
-This optimization means that if you run the benchmark presented in the previous section on Erlang/OTP 23+, you will see even better scalability!
+The CA tree implementation was not the only optimization introduced in Erlang/OTP 22, affecting the scalability of `ordered_set` with `write_concurrency`.
+An optimization that decentralized counters in `ordered_set` tables with `write_concurrency` turned on was also introduced in Erlang/OTP 22 (see [here][decent_ctrs_pull1]).
+An option to enable the same optimization in all table types was introduced in Erlang/OTP 23 (see [here][decent_ctrs_pull2]).
 You can find benchmark results comparing the scalability of the tables with and without decentralized counters [here][decent_ctrs_bench].

 ## Further Reading